19hours/sg-statutes/Acts/Bills of Exchange Act.md

 (a) the words “and company” or any abbreviation thereof between 2 parallel transverse lines, either with or without the words “not negotiable”; or

-(b) 2 parallel transverse lines simply, either with or without words “not negotiable”, that addition constitutes a crossing, and the cheque is crossed generally.
+(b) 2 parallel transverse lines simply, either with or without the words “not negotiable”,

+that addition constitutes a crossing, and the cheque is crossed generally.

+[S 30/2010 wef 22/01/2010]

 (2) Where a cheque bears across its face an addition of the name of a banker, either with or without the words “not negotiable”, that addition constitutes a crossing, and the cheque is crossed specially and to that banker.